input-output-hk/engineering/blog/2023-01-25-hs-bindgen-introduction.md

 [`cargo-cabal`](https://github.com/yvan-sraka/cargo-cabal) is a CLI tool that helps you, in one simple command, turn a Rust crate into a Haskell Cabal library!

-I was heavily inspired by the developer experience that offers [`wasm-pack`](https://rustwasm.github.io/docs/wasm-pack/) or [`maturin`](https://github.com/PyO3/maturin): launched in any Rust project folder, these tools help the user to interactively tweak their `Cargo.toml` package file and generate the build files needed by Node.js `npm` or Python `setuptools`.
+I was heavily inspired by the developer experience that offers [`wasm-pack`](https://rustwasm.github.io/docs/wasm-pack/) or [`maturin`](https://github.com/PyO3/maturin): launched in any Rust project folder.
+These tools help the user interactively tweak their `Cargo.toml` package file and generate the build files needed by Node.js `npm` or Python `setuptools`.

 What `cargo-cabal` actually does is: